YunoHost-Apps/roundcube_ynh-old/README.md

  * Ask for rcmcarddav installation and/or check if *Baikal* is installed.
  * Update backup/restore scripts.
+ * Improve installation and upgrade since composer take a long time expecially when fetching repositories.
  * ...

 ## Links ##